-Meatless ‘meats’ seem to be all the rage in Singapore; have you tried them yet?
+Meatless ‘meats’ seem to be all the rage in Singapore; are they healthier than real meat and how do they taste?

 The question “Have you tried the Impossible Burger?” is being whispered across dining tables all over Singapore.
 Last year Green Monday introduced Singapore to a few meatless meat options: the pea protein Beyond Burger, plant-based Omnipork, Gardein and Daiya.
 Then soy-free mycoprotein Quorn had a revival.
 Now, the new soy-based Impossible Burger from the U.S offers yet another meatless way to enjoy meat at a fraction of the environmental impact.